csupisara/codeguide/README.md

 If we use too much lines in a method, it will make it harder to figure out what this method does.

 There are many ways to reduce the length of a method body.
-1. Extract Method.
+1.Extract Method.
-..*Problem: The code can be grouped together.
+Problem: The code can be grouped together.
-..*Solution: Move it to a separate new method (or function) and replace the old code with a call to the method.
+Solution: Move it to a separate new method (or function) and replace the old code with a call to the method.

-2. Replace Temp with Query
+2.Replace Temp with Query
 ```
 double calculateTotal() {
   double basePrice = quantity * itemPrice;